cyclus/cyclus.github.com/source/cep/cep18.rst

 It should be noted that these preferences are requester based.
 This choice is based on the current simulation design notion of requesters having a preference over possible inputs.
-It is possible that in the future, one would like to model the notion of supplier preference (i.e., moreso than the implicit nature currently provided by allowing suppliers to set the transaction quality and whether to respond to the transaction at all).
+It is possible that in the future, one would like to model the notion of supplier preference (i.e., more so than the implicit nature currently provided by allowing suppliers to set the transaction quality and whether to respond to the transaction at all).
 One suggestion may be to allow suppliers to also have a supply preference, and to use the average of them in